Royal Malaysia Police: K9 Unit

+In October 1989, another specialised division for explosives and firearms detection was formed under the K9 unit.
+It began with four dogs, which consists of Labrador, Springer Spaniel and Border Collie breeds from UK.
+In 1997, seven officers were sent to the US to attend the Explosives and Firearms Detection Dog's Handlers Course.
+In 1998, the US government again offered similar training course for seven Malaysian police officers and the ATF gifted 31 dogs to the unit.
+Since 1998 until 2007, RMP's K9 unit officers have been attending the K9 Explosive Detection Course organised by the US State Department under the Anti-Terrorism Assistance Program at Front Royal.

+In November 2010, a new division for cadaver recovery was formed, which started out with six German Shepherds that were trained by the experts from Police Dog Training Centre College of Finland.
+Dogs under this division were tasked to locate human bodies or body parts in crime scene or missing persons who are presumed to be dead.
+The cadaver recovery division also collaborated with Universiti Putra Malaysia to carry out an eight months long training at the university's Human Anatomy Department in April 2014.

+In November 2018, a K9 Memorial was erected at PULAPOL to commemorate all present and past K9 dogs ever employed by the unit since 1968.
+The names of all K9 dogs were inscribed on the memorial.

+In 2015, there were a total of 135 K9 dogs under the unit nationwide.
+In January 2025 however, that number dropped to only 68 dogs.

 Internal Security and Public Order Department (KDN / KA)

 This department is tasked with the maintenance of public security and order.
 It is responsible for traffic control and search & rescue (SAR) operations.
 In this role, this department cooperates with other agencies, such as the Malaysian Armed Forces and Army / Navy Maritime Patrol to prevent piracy and to secure the national borders.

-The Internal Security and Public Order Department is headed by a Commissioner of Police (CP) and assisted by four deputy directors namely the Deputy Director of JKDNKA (Operations) (Deputy Commissioner), Deputy Director of JKDNKA (PGA) (Deputy Commissioner), Deputy Director of JKDNKA (General Policing) (Senior Assistant Commissioner) and Deputy Director of JKDNKA (PGK) (Senior Assistant Commissioner).
+The Internal Security and Public Order Department is headed by a Commissioner of Police (CP) and assisted by four deputy directors namely the Deputy Director of JKDNKA (Operations) (Deputy Commissioner), Deputy Director of JKDNKA (Pasukan Gerakan Am) (Deputy Commissioner), Deputy Director of JKDNKA (General Policing) (Senior Assistant Commissioner) and Deputy Director of JKDNKA (Pasukan Gerakan Khas) (Senior Assistant Commissioner).

 The main branches under this department are: